voidware/trek14/readme.md

 ### Model III

-The file `TREK14.CMD` is a binary to put put onto a floppy disk and run.
+The file `TREK14.CMD` is a binary to put onto a floppy disk and run.
 Alternatively use the `TREK14.DSK` image of a floppy disk containing `TREK14/CMD`

 ### Model IV/4P